 - How to prevent it: Institute a more thorough process for expense reimbursements, including requiring original supporting documentation.
 Another best practice is to restrict access to blank checks and the ability to set up direct deposits.

 Shoring up your financial processes and operations against vulnerabilities can help make your company more fraud-resistant.
-RKL’s team of fraud and forensic accounting professionals can help.
-Call one of our local offices today or request more information using our online contact form.
+RKL’s team of forensic accountants and certified fraud examiners can help.
+Call or email one of our local offices today to request more information.

 Contributed by Mark S. Zettlemoyer, CPA, CFE, Partner in RKL’s Audit Services Group.
 Mark has nearly three decades of public accounting experience serving local governments, not-for-profit organizations and a broad range of corporate clients.
 He also leads RKL’s Government Industry Services Group.